Some things you should know about safety in schools

 Increasingly in recent years, the safety of children in institutions such as hospitals, schools, and other community facilities has become one of the highest priorities in our society.
 The exposure of unacceptable practices in our institutions which endanger children has led to an emphasis on child protection.
 This is evidenced by the creation of Departments of Child Protection across Australia.
 In schools, quite rightly, the priority focus has been on the safety of children.
 However, keeping staff safe, in environments where there is increased public scrutiny of the behaviour of those who are entrusted with the welfare of children, is also important.

-This one-day workshop uses the Accountable and Ethical Decision-Making framework developed by the WA Public Service Commission for public sector staff.
-By means of case studies and group discussions, staff are encouraged to explore issues relating to their safety in schools given the above context and to consider ways to avoid behaviours in their day-to day work which could be misinterpreted.
+This workshop uses the Accountable and Ethical Decision-Making framework developed by the WA Public Service Commission for public sector staff.
+By means of case studies, staff are encouraged to explore issues relating to their safety in schools given the above context and to consider ways to avoid behaviours in their day-to day work which could be misinterpreted.

 - Hopkins, D., Teachers and other school-based staff, students & the law 2nd Edition, (Melbourne, Victoria Law Foundation, 2005)